Armilion/Drum-Machine/README.md

 ## Features

-- Q, W, E, A, S, D, Z, X, C keys are each binded to an audio element that gets trickered on key down or on click
+- Q, W, E, A, S, D, Z, X, C keys are each binded to an audio element that gets triggered on key down or on click
 - Keys are changeable as long as the new key is not already binded
 - Possibility to increase and decrease volume
 - Record feature (up to 18 notes)